Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: System Identification via Dynamics Discovery

-We implement a feed-forward neural network with 4 hidden layers and 64 nodes per layer.
-For both the RK45 and BDF2 schemes, we use the same time step of $\Delta t = 0.1$. \Cref{fig:FN-missing} shows the resulting FitzHugh-Nagumo model predictions obtained from the neural network trained on observed data with various noise levels and using the RK and LMM schemes, and \cref{tab:FN} displays the corresponding MSEs between the predictions and exact solutions.
+\paragraph{Results} We implement a feed-forward neural network with 4 hidden layers and 64 nodes per layer.
+For both the RK45 and BDF2 schemes, we use the same time step of $\Delta t = 0.1$. \Cref{fig:FN-missing} shows the resulting FitzHugh-Nagumo model predictions obtained from the neural network trained on observed data with various noise levels and using the RK scheme, and \cref{tab:FN-missing} displays the corresponding MSEs between the predictions and exact solutions.

 In the case of noiseless data, we see that the model predictions of both $v(t)$ and $w(t)$ very closely match the true states for both numerical schemes.
 When the noise level increases, more error accrues in the predictions for $v(t)$, whereas the predictions for $w(t)$ remain consistently close to the ground truth.
 We attribute these results to the larger magnitude of change in the $v(t)$ signal, which corresponds to more noise in the corrupted observations.
 However, even though the model predictions for $v(t)$ appear more erratic, they remain consistent between the RK and LMM schemes.
-In fact, \cref{tab:FN} indicates that the MSEs comparing the model prediction with the exact solution are on the same order of magnitude for both the RK and LMM schemes for each system component and noise level.
+In fact, \cref{tab:FN-missing} indicates that the MSEs comparing the model prediction with the exact solution are on the same order of magnitude for both the RK and LMM schemes for each system component and noise level.